interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss_interoperability.md

 ## Resources

+### primary_dss_instance

+A resources.astm.f3411.DSSInstanceResource containing the "primary" DSS instance for this scenario.

-### dss_instances
+### all_dss_instances

 A resources.astm.f3411.DSSInstancesResource containing at least two DSS instances complying with ASTM F3411-19.
-The first instance is the "Primary DSS" instance and the other instances are the "Other DSS" instances.

 ## Test sequence legend